fortrabbit/blog/market-overview-cdn.md

 ---
 author: fl
 created: 2017-08-03
-title: "Market overview: CDN services"
+title: 'Market overview: CDN services'
 intro: An opinionated field guide on developer-friendly CDN services.
 lead: We evangelize the idea of decoupled hosting.
 This post gives you an overview about cool content delivery services.
 figure: